Degenerative disc disease is one of the most frequent causes of back pain.

-The intervertebral disks provide flexibility to the spine, allowing to perform bending, twisting and preventing the bones from touching each other.
-At least until a certain age when things start to get complicated for some of us…
+The intervertebral discs provide flexibility to the spine, allowing to perform bending, twisting, and preventing the bones from touching each other.
+At least until a certain age when things start to get complicated for some of us.

 An intervertebral disc is made of a flexible fibrous cartilage ring on the outer part, and a gelatinous nucleus in its internal part.

 This nucleus contains mostly water and nutrients whose quantities decrease with age, which favors the process of degeneration.
-With aging and according to one’s lifestyle, the fibrous ring of the disc can deteriorate, the nucleus is going to dehydrate, causing a decrease in volume of the intervertebral disc, back pain, and a number of symptoms related to degenerative disc disease.
+With aging and according to one’s lifestyle, the fibrous ring of the disc can deteriorate, the nucleus is going to dehydrate, causing a decrease in volume of the intervertebral disc, back pain, and several symptoms related to degenerative disc disease.

-Degenerative disc disease is a problem which occurs usually after 40, depending on one’s lifestyle or job.
+Degenerative disc disease is a problem that usually occurs after 40, depending on one’s lifestyle or job.

-With aging and according to one’s lifestyle, the fibrous ring of the disc can deteriorate, the nucleus is going to dehydrate, causing a decrease in volume of the intervertebral disc, back pain, and a number of symptoms related to degenerative disc disease.
+With aging and according to one’s lifestyle, the fibrous ring of the disc can deteriorate, the nucleus is going to dehydrate, causing a decrease in volume of the intervertebral disc, back pain, and several symptoms related to degenerative disc disease.

-Obviously, the problem is the space reduction between the 2 vertebrae separated by the intervertebral disc whose volume has decreased.
+The problem is the space reduction between the 2 vertebrae separated by the intervertebral disc, whose volume has decreased.

 If the fibrous ring deteriorates on its posterior part, the nucleus is at risk of touching & compressing the nearby nerve root, causing: